-TEN RULES OF ENGAGEMENT IN THE INTERNAL INVESTIGATORY AND DISCIPLINARY PROCESS
+TEN RULES OF ENGAGEMENT IN THE INTERNAL INVESATIGATORY AND DISCIPLINEARY PROCESS

-The rights you have as a California peace officer were established after years of effort by many who wanted to see that law enforcement officers in this State would be free from abusive, arbitrary and unfair treatment by overzealous or politically motivated officials in internal discipline matters.
+The rights you have as a California peace officer were established after years of effort by many who wanted to see that law enforcement officers in this State would be free from abusive arbitrary and unfair treatment by overzealous or politically motivated officials in internal discipline matters.
 You will not benefit from these protections unless you exercise the rights provided for you.
 Many of the rights in the Bill of Rights Act pertain to "interrogations" which "could lead to punitive action".
-Anytime you find yourself in this predicament, immediately demand to consult with a knowledgeable representative, before you answer any questions.
+Anytime you find yourself in this predicament immediately demand to consult with a knowledgeable representative, before you answer any questions.
 Always take the time to contact the Riverside Sheriffs' Association for assistance and information.
 You owe it to yourself.

-I wrote these rules many years ago and they have been modified over time as changes in the law have occurred.
+I wrote these rules may years ago and they have been modified over time as changes in the law have occurred.
 The advice herein comes from thirty-four years with law enforcement, twenty-two of them devoted almost exclusively to defending men and women in our profession.
 Please take them seriously.

--Michael P. Stone, Esq.
+-Michel P. Stone Esq.
 Pasadena, CA

-LOOKING OUT FOR YOURSELF - 2001
+LOOKING OUT FOR YOURSELF

-If you assume that you should approach an internal affairs interview with your guard down and appear at the appointed time without a competent representative, you are embarking upon a perilous journey full of unseen and unappreciated risks and hazards.
-Let's all be clear on one point: any internal affairs interrogation is an adversary procedure.
-Internal affairs interrogators are conducting an investigation which is designed to determine what acts or omissions occurred, and whether that conduct deserves discipline, or in some cases, criminal prosecution consideration.
+If you assume that you should approach an internal affairs with your guard down and appear at the appointed time without a competent representative, you are embarking on a perilous journey full of unseen and unappreciated risks and hazards.
+Let's all be clear on one point: any internal affairs interrogation is an adversary procedure.1 Internal affairs interrogators are conducting an investigation which is designed to determine what acts or omissions occurred, and whether that conduct deserves discipline, or in some cases, criminal prosecution consideration.
 You need to understand that any statement you make will likely be tested against the statements of others or evidence developed by investigators, and that additional charges will result if your statement is determined to be false or misleading.
-Perceived dishonesty is fatal to your career and, standing alone, can
+Perceived dishonesty is fatal to your career and, standing alone can result in discharge, due to your "unfitness for further police employment" resulting from "loss of credibility", arising from your perceived "lack of candor" in an official setting or capacity.2